ryanwalton57/FITR-Exporter/README.md

 That means:

-- You log in manually in the browser.
+- You log in manually on FITR's normal login page in the browser.
+- FITR may ask for your username and password in that browser window.
-- The tool does not need your username or password.
+- The command window should not ask for your FITR username or password.
-- The tool does not store your password in code.
+- The exporter code does not store your password.
 - Future runs usually stay logged in.
 - Delete `.fitr-browser-profile/` if you want to force a fresh login.